edwelker/astro-markdown-personal-site/src/content/recipes/fannie-farmer-cranberry-orange-bread.md

 ## About This Recipe

 This recipe is a classic from the Fannie Farmer cookbook.
-It's a wonderfully moist and flavorful quick bread, with the tartness of cranberries balanced by the sweetness of orange.
-It's perfect for a holiday brunch or as a snack with a cup of tea.
+My only change is to add more cranberries, which really works to my taste.